SINCE 1964 - A LEGACY OF IRISH DANCE

 The Munro School of Irish Dancing was founded by Kay Munro in 1964 as the Kay Munro School of Highland and Irish Dancing, in Mackay, North Queensland, Australia.

 Since its inception, the Munro School of Irish Dancing has achieved many successes with students winning several Queensland State Championship titles, top 10 in the Australian National Championships, international placings at the World Irish Dancing Championships, Great Britan Championships, British National Championships, All Scotland Championships and going on to perform professionally in international dance shows.

 We are proud to be affiliated with Australia’s largest Irish Dancing organisation the Australian Irish Dancing Association Inc. (AIDA) and the largest Irish Dancing organisation in the World, An Coimisiun le Rinci Gaelacha (the Irish Dancing Commission) in Dublin, Ireland.

 MEET OUR DANCE TEACHER

 Certified Irish Dancing Teacher (TCRG) and Irish Dancing Adjudicator (ADCRG)

-With over 20 years teaching experience coupled with proven results in developing and coaching champion dancers, Kirstine is passionate about passing on her knowledge and experience to future dancing champions and continuing her mothers work of fostering Irish Dancing in North Queensland, Australia.
+With over 20 years of teaching experience coupled with proven results in developing and coaching champion dancers.
+Kirstine is passionate about passing on her knowledge and experience to dancers of all ages and skill levels, helping each student reach their potential.
+Driven by a deep sense of devotion to upholding her mother's legacy, she remains committed to nurturing and cultivating the art of Irish Dancing in North Queensland, Australia.